talyaglobal/v0-tsmartwarehouse/IMPLEMENTATION_REPORT.md

 - ✅ Accessible UI components (Radix UI)

 ### Areas for Improvement
-- ⚠️ Missing error boundaries
-- ⚠️ No loading states in some areas
-- ⚠️ Inconsistent error handling
-- ⚠️ Missing input validation
+- ⚠️ **Error boundaries not integrated:** ErrorBoundary component exists (`components/error-boundary.tsx`) but not used in root layout or route groups
+- ✅ **Loading states:** Most pages have `loading.tsx` files (35 found) - mostly resolved
+- ⚠️ **Inconsistent input validation:** Some API routes use Zod schemas (tasks, incidents, claims), but bookings and invoices routes use manual validation
-- ⚠️ No API response type checking
+- ⚠️ **API response types not enforced:** Typed API response interfaces exist (`types/api.ts`) but API routes don't import or use them for type safety
-- ⚠️ Mock data mixed with business logic
+- ⚠️ **Mock data in frontend pages:** 15 frontend pages still use mock data directly instead of API calls (business logic is clean, but UI needs integration)

 ---